Compliance

 Prevention of Bribery and Corruption

-Employees can access relevant internal regulations at any time via the company’s in-house intranet or other means.
+Employees can access relevant internal regulations at any time via the Company intranet or other means.
 They also undergo various forms of compliance training on the prevention of bribery.
 In this manner, we are working to raise employee awareness of this important issue.

 Operation of the Anti-Corruption Policy